G00406014/digital-rain-25-cpp/index.md

   numbers vertically.
 ![image](https://github.com/user-attachments/assets/09ddf3cf-f5a2-40d1-83ce-12be4e05bb0a)

-  After being able to print out charachters and number i choose to go with using ASCII charachters on the tabe within the range of 33 - 126, which is a mix of numbers, upper and lowercase charachters and symbols.
+  After being able to print out charachters and number vertically, i choose to go with using ASCII charachters on the tabe within the range of 33 - 126, which is a mix of numbers, upper and lowercase charachters and symbols.

   ![image](https://github.com/user-attachments/assets/e9bb2d22-d4a6-44f9-a9fc-e82d9940317c)